A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Testing and Validation

-A final, physical deformation is expected from the spatial pressure variation induced by the dipole gas flow.
-This variation involves a larger pressure at the aft and fore stagnation points and a lower pressure along the ``equator'' of the droplet \cite{Clift78}.
-The resulting integrated stress is of order $\rho_g U^2$ resulting in the growth of the droplet deformation as $A(t) \sim U^2 t^2 / (D r)$ and after advection by a droplet diameter as $A(\Delta t) \sim D / r$.
-This growth is observed experimentally \cite{opfer14} and results in an elliptically shaped drop, albeit of much smaller amplitude than the two former Kelvin-Helmholtz-related growth mechanisms.
+Third, physical deformation is expected from the spatial pressure variation induced by the dipole gas flow.
+This variation involves a larger pressure at the aft and fore stagnation points and a lower pressure along the equator of the droplet \cite{Clift78}.
+The resulting integrated stress is of order $\rho_g U^2$ resulting in the growth of the droplet deformation as $A(t) \sim r U^2 t^2 / D$ and after advection by a droplet diameter as $A(\Delta t) \sim r D$.
+This growth is observed experimentally \cite{opfer14} and results in an elliptically shaped (mode 2) drop, albeit of much smaller amplitude than the two former Kelvin-Helmholtz-related growth mechanisms, so we can exclude this mechanism in the present case except perhaps in the $r=1/10$ case where a mode 2 is apparent in Fig. \ref{rich}a.

-The results are shown on Figure \ref{rich} for several times and density ratios in a manner comparable to \cite{bussmann2002modeling}.
-For these numerical experiments, the exact manner of initializing the velocity fields has some importance.
-It is important not to allow in the first time step some gas velocity in the liquid to avoid large pressure gradients in the liquid.
-Thus the density is initialized to $\rho_l$ to machine accuracy using the {\sc Vofi} library \cite{bna2015numerical,bna2016vofi} within a disk implicitly defined by $x^2 + y^2 + z^2 < R^2$ and the velocity is initialized to 1 for all the velocity nodes inside a disk implicitly defined by $x^2 + y^2 + z^2 < (R+nh)^2$, where $n$ is the size of the ``halo'' in number of grid points.
+The results are shown on Figs. \ref{rich} and \ref{long} for several times and density ratios in a manner comparable to \cite{bussmann2002modeling}.
+For these numerical experiments, the initialization of the velocity fields is rather important in order to not allow in the first time step some gas velocity in the liquid, and hence to avoid the situation of a boundary layer in the liquid in which the growth rate is independent of $r$ as explained in Section \ref{sec_khi}.
+Thus the density is initialized to $\rho_l$ to machine accuracy using the {\sc Vofi} library \cite{bna2015numerical,bna2016vofi} within a disk implicitly defined by $x^2 + y^2 < R^2$ and the {\em velocity} is initialized to 1 for all the velocity nodes inside a disk implicitly defined by $x^2 + y^2 < (R+nh)^2$, where $n$ is the size of the ``halo'' in number of grid points.
 The velocity in the other nodes is initialized to 0.
 The tests shown were performed with $n=1$.
-Increasing the size of the halo from $n=0$ to $n=1$ improves the results in the first phase of the droplet motion, but not in the late phase.
+Increasing the size of the halo from $n=1$ to $n=2$ improves the results at early times ($\Delta t \le D/U$) of the droplet motion, but not at late times ($\Delta t > D/U$).